A $(1 + {\varepsilon})$-Embedding of Low Highway Dimension Graphs into Bounded Treewidth Graphs: Constructing the embedding

 \begin{dfn} Let $T\in\mc{T}$ be a town on level $j$, and let $S_i$ be the sprawl of $V$ on level~$i \leq j$.
 The \emph{core~$C_i$ of $T$ on level $i$} is inductively defined as follows: $C_{j}=T$, and $C_i=S_i\cap C_{i+1}$ for $i\leq j-1$.
 The \emph{core hubs of $T$} are given by the set $\bigcup_{i=1}^{j-1} C_i\cap \spc(r_i)$. \end{dfn}

-By this definition a town $T$ on level $j$ can be partitioned into its core on level~$i$ and its child towns on levels $i$ and higher.
-Observe also that the set system $\{C_i\}_{i=0}^{j}$ given by the cores forms a chain, i.e., $C_{i-1}\subseteq C_i$.
-Intuitively, the core hubs should have low doubling dimension: if the shortest path covers are locally $s$-sparse, then in a ball around a hub at level $i$ there will be at most $s$ hubs in that ball on level~$i-1$ that cover the core on that level (cf.~\autoref{fig:core-hubs}).
+By this definition a town $T$ on level $j$ can be partitioned into its core on level~$i$ and its child towns on levels $\{i,\ldots,j-1\}$.
+Observe also that the set system $\{C_i\}_{i=0}^{j}$ given by the cores forms a chain, i.e.~$C_{i-1}\subseteq C_i$.
+Intuitively, the core hubs should have low doubling dimension: if the shortest path covers are locally $s$-sparse, then in a ball around a hub at level $i$ there will be at most $s$ hubs in that ball on level~$i-1$, and the balls of half the radius around these hubs cover the core on that level (cf.~\autoref{fig:core-hubs}).
 In fact one can show that the doubling dimension of the core hubs is fairly small but unfortunately not small enough for our purposes.
 In particular, we need the doubling dimension to be independent of the aspect ratio $\alpha$ of the metric.
 To circumvent this issue, roughly speaking, we shift each core hub so that it overlaps with lower level core hubs if possible, making the hubs nested to some degree.
 However, in order to preserve distances we will only shift them by at most an $\eps$ fraction.
 This shifting produces the set $X_T$ of \emph{approximate core hubs} of~$T$, which we use to construct our core embedding.
-Note that we do not use the approximate hubs $X_T$ to define our towns decomposition, only to produce a low-treewidth core embedding (see lines~\ref{core-hubs} and~\ref{towns-decomp} in \autoref{alg_embedding}).
+Note that we do not use the approximate core hubs $X_T$ to define our towns decomposition, only to produce a low-treewidth core embedding (see lines~\ref{core-hubs} and~\ref{towns-decomp} in \autoref{alg_embedding}).
 We rely on the following non-trivial properties, which require an intricate proof provided in \autoref{sec:dd}.

 \begin{thm} Let $\mc{T}$ be a towns decomposition of a graph of highway dimension~$k$, given by locally $s$-sparse shortest path covers on all levels with violation $\lambda>0$.
 For any town $T\in\mc{T}$ of a level~$j$ there exists a polynomially computable set of approximate core hubs $X_T\subseteq T$ such that \begin{itemize} \item for any core hub $h\in C_i\cap\spc(r_i)$ of $T$ on level $i\in\{1,\ldots,j-1\}$, there is a vertex $h'\in X_T$ with $\dist_G(h,h')\leq \eps r_i$, and \item the doubling dimension of $X_T$ is $d = O(\log(\frac{ks\log(1/\eps)}{\lambda})/\lambda)$. \end{itemize} \end{thm}